The Great War

 The Tyneside Scottish title has been held by Regiments Northumberland Fusiliers, Durham Light Infantry, Black Watch & Royal Artillery.
 The origins of the Tyneside Scottish are the Kitchener’s Army and were called to fight in the first world was.
 The 102nd Brigade contained four Pals battalions from Newcastle-Upon-Tyne.
 Even though it was called The Scottish brigade, it was made up of men from the tyneside area and the brigade accepted any nationality.

-The Royal Air force RAF Cap Badge was originally brass and worn by all NCOs and service men.
-This was formed originally on the 1st April 1918 and worn until 1952.
-This vintage sweetheart brooch has been modelled on the classic Royal Air force RAF Cap Badge.
+The Royal Air force RAF pilot qualification wing was originally brass and worn by all pilots on their left chest above the pocket and any medals they might have.
+This vintage sweetheart brooch has been modelled on the classic Royal Air force RAF pilot qualification wing.
 It has incorporated the eagle wings with white gold and embellished with stunning pavé set, eight-cut diamonds.
 The central 9ct white gold ‘RAF’ emblem mounted to a 9ct yellow gold Queen’s green enamel laurel wreath, with the Queen’s red enamel and diamond crop to the upper border.

 It is said that the eagles are meant to be worn in pairs with them facing backwards.
 The unofficial RAF motto for this is: ‘We have eyes everywhere’.
 The Air Ministry Order(s) which introduced the badges in 1918, claiming that they were to be worn face-onwards.
 The official motto then became: ‘Through struggle to the stars’.

 Although sweetheart brooches may be from a bygone era, they still hold a very relevant place in many peoples’ hearts as iconic examples of a close connection with a particular armed service, regiment, or individual who served/serves their country.

 Naomi Jenkinson – Website Jewellery Uploader